cotodevel/snemulds/README.md

 Properly Saving / Loading SRAM:
 	- Save in-game, check Options -> SRAM saving and wait for a "SRAM written" message to appear.
 	Right after uncheck this option before reloading other games or shutting down console.
 This ensures your savefile is kept safely.

+Screen Sync (Vblank Enabled / Vblank Disabled):
+	- If the game runs too slow for you, disable vblank.
+The default and recommended setting is enabled Vblank for most games otherwise these will run too fast becoming unplayable.

 Latest stable release: https://bitbucket.org/Coto88/SnemulDS/get/TGDS1.65.zip